suewonjp/civilizer/README.md

     limitations under the License.

 * * *
-Written by Suewon Bahng   ( Last Updated 26 November, 2015 )
+Written by Suewon Bahng   ( Last Updated January, 2017 )

 ### CONTRIBUTORS
 Suewon Bahng

 Other contributors are welcome!